bparanj/crystal/security/networking/dhcp.md

      - DHCP range: 192.168.1.50 to 192.168.1.200
      - Static IPs: Can use 2-49 and 201-254

-Given your previous configuration using 172.18.0.0/16, this is a valid choice for a SOHO network, although it provides far more addresses than typically needed (65,534 usable addresses).
+Given your previous configuration using 172.18.0.0/16, this is a valid choice for a SOHO network, although it provides far more addresses than  needed (65,534 usable addresses).
 If you want to stick with this range, you could consider:

 - Server/Router IP: 172.18.0.1
 - DHCP Range: 172.18.0.10 to 172.18.0.254